 Mixed Martial Arts is a legally sanctioned sporting event in which participants of roughly equal skill level, strength, size, and experience try to beat each other up in a controlled environment in order to determine which one is the better fighter.
 Participants must prepare themselves for all areas the fight may take place; (striking, standing grappling with strikes, and ground grappling with strikes).
-When taken seriously, (as few amateurs do and all pros must), it is a ridiculously challenging task that has no equal.
+When taken seriously, (as many amateurs do not and all pros must), it is a ridiculously challenging task that has no equal.
 It is one of the most demanding full time jobs out there with incredibly high stakes on all levels.
 Nothing has done more to weed out effective techniques and methods of a one on one unarmed conflict than MMA.

 Brazilian Jiu Jitsu on the other hand is a self defense oriented martial art.
 Modern MMA owes much of its heritage to Brazilian Jiu Jitsu and the Gracie family.
 The Gracies utilized the venue of Vale Tudo (old school MMA) to demonstrate the effectiveness of Brazilian Jiu Jitsu in an era when students generally trained one martial art.
 The Gracies were so confident in their art that they created the UFC as a means to showcase their abilities.
 In that time Brazilian Jiu Jitsu was consistently proven to be the most effective single martial art.
 Since then the athletes that fight in MMA events all train some sort of ground fighting art, the vast majority being Brazilian Jiu Jitsu.

 Mastering one martial art is a daunting task, however it can be done, even with a busy work and home life as long as you are diligent and consistent in your training.
 Learning many martials arts, (remember it is mixed martial arts), required to be successful at MMA is a task that can only be accomplished if it is your full time job.
 While some people are content as lifelong dabblers, I find that many wish to master one martial art that can mesh well with their life and enrich it.
-You can’t learn striking without sparring, (read: getting punched in the face), and you’re not going to learn wrestling without being taken down (read: falling repeatedly with someone landing on top of you).
+You can’t learn striking without sparring, (getting punched in the face), and you’re not going to learn wrestling without being taken down (falling repeatedly with someone landing on top of you).
 Jiu Jitsu is a martial art that you can learn and go to work the next day without looking like you’re in fight club.
 MMA isn’t something you are going to gain any appreciable skill with a hobbyist dedication.
 Jiu Jitsu though is something you can develop a very high level of skill at with consistent diligent practice even with a busy life.